daattali/beautiful-jekyll/policies.md

 Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
 Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course(s) as soon as possible, preferably, prior to the start of the class/lab/quiz.

+*For the 2020-21 cohort only:* the above policy is relaxed this year.
+As we start with online MDS in September, we realize that folks in various time zones will not be able to attend our scheduled activities during Vancouver business hours, and that is fine.

 Students who miss an assignment or quiz can request an academic concession.
 From the UBC Senate [policy on academic concession](https://senate.ubc.ca/sites/senate.ubc.ca/files/downloads/20190515_V_135_Academic_Concession-Approved.pdf), grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include "a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend."

-To request an academic concession, students should immediately email a completed and signed [academic concession form](https://github.ubc.ca/MDS-2019-20/announcements/blob/master/Template%20-%20In-Term%20Academic%20Concessions%20Self%20Declaration%2C%202019.pdf) to the course's Lab Instructor.
+To request an academic concession, students should immediately email a completed and signed [academic concession form](https://github.com/UBC-MDS/UBC-MDS.github.io/blob/master/img/Template%20-%20In-Term%20Academic%20Concessions%20Self%20Declaration.pdf) to the course's Lab Instructor.
 Upon receiving the form, the Lab Instructor and/or MDS Directors will make a decision about how to proceed.
 Failure to present valid documentation may result in a failing grade.

 ### Late arrivals in lecture